 Looking for a makeshift outdoor adventure?
 Grab a cardboard box and bring it to the Seward Street Slide, a concrete slide located within a neighborhood park.
 The slides are open Tuesday to Sunday from 10am to 5pm (closed on Mondays).
 When it’s closed, the slides have locks on them.

-San Francisco’s Japantown is a fun place to explore but is often overshadowed by Chinatown.
+San Francisco’s Japantown is a really fun place to explore but is often overshadowed by Chinatown.
 There are only four Japantowns left in the U.S., with San Francisco’s being the largest and oldest surviving.

-Go to Peace Plaza for your photo opp with the grand pagoda, eat some ramen, take sticker pictures at Pika Pika, play Japanese arcade games, browse gift shops selling ceramics, origami paper, stationery, and Japanese toys, and end the night singing in a private karaoke room.
+Go to Peace Plaza for your photo opp with the grand pagoda, eat some ramen, take sticker pictures at Pika Pika (one of my favorite things to do with people I take to Japantown), play Japanese arcade games, browse gift shops selling ceramics, origami paper, stationery, and Japanese toys, and end the night singing in a private karaoke room.

-CABLE CAR MUSEUM OR STREETCAR MUSEUM
+33. CABLE CAR MUSEUM OR STREETCAR MUSEUM

 Both the Cable Car Museum and the Streetcar Museum are free.
 If you’re interested in the history of San Francisco streetcars, this is the place for you.
 The Cable Car Museum has three antique cable cars from the 1870s on display.

-GOOD VIBRATIONS ANTIQUE VIBRATOR MUSEUM
+34. GOOD VIBRATIONS ANTIQUE VIBRATOR MUSEUM

 The Good Vibrations Museum is a popular yet off-the-beaten-path museum with a collection of antique vibrators dating from the late 1800s up through the 1970s.
 You’ll find dozens of styles of electric vibrators, as well as vintage mail-order catalogs and advertisements for personal massagers throughout the years.
 The museum is free to enter and is located at Good Vibrations’ San Francisco Polk Street store.

-16TH AVE TILED STEPS
+35. CLIMB THE 16TH AVE TILED STEPS

 Not only are they gorgeous as a whole, but each step contains such fine, intricate detail all throughout, all the way up to the top.
 The mosaics here create a seascape-themed piece of art.

 Can’t get enough of these beauties?
 Well, you can actually find three sets of tiled stairs in San Francisco.
 My personal favorite set of tiled stairs is the Hidden Garden Steps (showcasing snails, flowers, and mushrooms), located a few streets away from the 16th Ave Steps.
 The Lincoln Park Steps on 32nd Ave also showcase a beautiful mosaic.

 If you’re looking for more great views of the city and the Bay Area, check out the Vallejo Street Steps, The Filbert Street Steps, and the Lyon Street Steps.

-PICNIC AT BAKER BEACH
+36. PICNIC AT BAKER BEACH

 For up close and personal views of the Golden Gate Bridge, head to Baker Beach.
 This is a great place to enjoy a picnic and sunset.
 There’s a mile of coast to explore and plenty of spots to stop for a picnic.
-On sunny weekends, be prepared for crowds and parking congestion.
-There is a picnic area with tables, grills, and restroom facilities tucked in the cypress grove at the east end of the parking lot.
+Locals love bringing their families and dogs here, especially on warm, sunny days!

-TAKE AN URBAN HIKE TO SPECTACULAR CITY VIEWS
+37. TAKE AN URBAN HIKE TO SPECTACULAR CITY VIEWS

 Twin Peaks is a must-do hike for first-time visitors to San Francisco.
 It’s only 2 miles round trip, so it’s easy enough to add to your SF itinerary.
 On a clear day, you can see 180-degree views of the Bay Bridge, the Golden Gate Bridge, and beyond.
 The best time to visit Twin Peaks is either early in the morning right before sunrise or at sunset.